Do You Have an Entitled Teen?

 Many teens have a distorted idea of what they deserve or think they should get just because they exist.

 I wish it were not so, but this is the world our kids live in today.
 It’s probably the worst it has ever been.

 Some of this entitlement is created by our kids and the media, but most teen entitlement is created by us, the parents.
 Yep, we have to share some of this blame.
 We give in to our kids with every want and whim to keep them happy.

-I must admit, I am guilty of giving into my kids more than I should at times.
-I regretted it later.
-There is a fine balance between meeting their needs and being excessive.
-It is hard to always know which side you fall on.
+I must admit, I was guilty of giving in to my kids more than I should have at times.
+I had to learn the fine balance between meeting their needs (and a few wants) and being excessive.
+Frankly, some of their wants became needs just to keep up.

 1. Teen Entitlement in Sports

 Teen entitlement shows up on the field.
 Some teens think they should have everything handed to them so it is easier to compete.
 It’s what everybody does.
 (Heard that before?)

 What happened to go old-fashioned hard work and fun?
 All of this extra “help” has made the playing field uneven and extraordinarily competitive at a young age.

 I know because we experienced this in baseball.

 My son competed with kids who had played club sports since they were young (8 years old).
 They received private lessons regularly, and they had the best equipment on the market.
 My son only played club 2 years in high school, and it showed.
 There was a big gap.